openfun/ralph/docs/tutorials/lrs/partial-success.md

 - **Backfill / ETL** pipelines that can tolerate skipping corrupt lines
 - **Not** for standard LMS real-time ingestion where xAPI-strict behaviour is expected

-Standard Moodle / logstore clients should **not** set this flag unless you control the sender.
+Standard Moodle / logstore clients cannot set the query flag themselves.
+Enabling partial success for them means setting `RALPH_LRS_PARTIAL_SUCCESS_DEFAULT=true` on the server, which applies to **every** client of that instance — only do it when you own the deployment and accept non-atomic batches for all senders.

 See also: [GitHub issue #622](https://github.com/openfun/ralph/issues/622).